 You’ll have to pay the commission when

 You’ll also have to pay the commission for overbooking because your property was available on Booking.com.
-Besides, you will need to cover relocation costs for the guest and the price of the new accommodation.
+Additionally, you will need to cover the relocation costs for the guest and the cost of the new accommodation.

 But there are instances when no charges are applied, for example: